-Some courses are offered to help individuals and community groups develop confidence, skills, improve health and wellbeing, reduce social and/or rural isolation or to move into employment, these are free for those identified learners.
+Some courses are offered to help individuals and community groups develop confidence, skills, improve health and wellbeing, reduce social and/or rural isolation, help to support lonliness or to move into employment, these are free for those identified learners.
 For example, these may be a patient referred by a GP or health professional to support in making lifestyle changes or someone suffering poor mental health due to being isolated.